ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

     len = strlen(path);

-    // If the string is empyt, return NULL if(len == 0){
+    // If the string is empty, return NULL if(len == 0){
         return NULL;
     }